ehong2048/OpenCV_Project/README.md

 # OpenCV_Project
- 9/2021 Open CV Project to demonstrate understanding
+ 9/2021 Open CV Project to demonstrate understanding of OpenCV textbook

+## Description
 Animation with superhero --> rotates, gets bigger, add wings with bitwise operation, crop so that no background tell story with images
 Use histogram as measure of color or power???